yarias/github-actions/Readme.md

 ## commitizen

 We can use commitezen to have an interactiove window to help create the commit message.

+## GitHub Actions

+Github provides an NPM package that helps do some stuff in our JS worflows.

+`github/toolki`
+there are other packages to use, but will use only these 2:

+install: `npm install @actions/github --save` and  `npm install @actions/core --save`

+## ncc package

+When we use @actions/core and @actions/github in `index.js`, those packages are not found because we do not upload node-module folder to github.
+To fix it we use `ncc` package to compile a Node.js project into a single file.

+install: `npm i -D @zeit/ncc`
+compile: `npx ncc build .github/actions/hello/index.js -o .github/actions/hello/dist`